 Why Many Sites Never Appear in AI Overviews

-Google’s AI prefers pages that look like:
+Google’s AI prefers pages that look like guides, documentation, and reference material.
+Not marketing blogs.

 Why E-E-A-T Is Critical for AI Overviews

-Google AI uses these signals to decide:
+Google AI uses these signals to decide: “Should I quote this site?”

 Pages that show the following are more likely to appear in AI Overviews: